Mike Lodish

 Michael Timothy Lodish (born August 11, 1967) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
-He was selected by the Buffalo Bills in the tenth round of the 1990 NFL Draft.
+He was selected by the Buffalo Bills in the tenth round of the 1990 NFL draft with the 265th overall pick.
 A 6'3", 270-lb. defensive tackle and nose tackle from UCLA, Lodish played in 11 NFL seasons from 1990-2000 for the Bills and Denver Broncos.